KonradDzieciol99/Workflow/README.md

 - Inter-service communication: Use of RabbitMQ and Azure Service Bus for reliable and scalable inter-service communication.
 - Security and authentication: Integrated protection and identity management thanks to Duende Identity Server.
 - Frontend: User interface based on Angular, served by the nginx server and styled with Bootstrap.
-- Patterns: In all microservices, I have strived to follow the "clean architecture" pattern.
+- Patterns: In all microservices, I have strived to follow the Clean Architecture pattern.
 Additionally, the "Projects" microservice implements a simplified DDD pattern.
 These aspects will be improved as I acquire new knowledge.

 ## Getting Started